overlookmotel/livepack/README.md

 #### Require hook

 Livepack instruments the code as it runs, by patching NodeJS's `require()` function.
-It uses [@babel/register](https://babeljs.io/docs/en/babel-register) internally.
 This instrumentation is what allows Livepack to capture the value of variables in closures.

 Your app must have an entry point which registers the require hook, and then `require()`s the app itself.